Michel Vaillant: Characters

 Ruth alias Jo Barett is the Leader's daughter and was briefly Steve Warson's girlfriend.
 Before knowing her real origin, Ruth was a kind girl and friendly towards the Vaillante team.
 She became cruel and mean, taking over as the new Leader at her father's death, and tried to avenge him by fighting against his enemies.

 Henri Vaillant is Michel and Jean-Pierre's father.
 He began as a mechanic, then became a driver, created his own team and then became chairman of Vaillante.
 Rather authoritarian, he gave his two children a strict education.
 Later, he let his son Jean-Pierre take over as the leader and retired.
 His way of life remains modest, as chairman he went to work on a bicycle.
 A respectable man, close to his employees, he is very appreciated by them.

 Elisabeth Vaillant is Henri Vaillant's wife.
 She married him when he was a simple mechanic, but does not know anything about cars, motor racing, or mechanics.

 Julie Wood is an American motorcycle racer and at one time Steve Warson's girlfriend.
 An orphan, she was brought up by her uncle Chris, in California, with her two brothers, Indy and Phil.
 She is at ease in any kind of motorcycle race.
 Before her appearance in the Michel Vaillant series (in the album "Paris-Dakar"), she starred in her own series, Julie Wood, which ran for eight volumes, from 1976 to 1980.

 Yves Douleac is a driver for the Vaillante team.
-He lost his father, a truck driver for Vaillante at Marseilles, at 7.
+He lost his father, a truck driver for Vaillante at Marseille, at 7.
 He was brought up by his mother and he was very admirative of Michel Vaillant, getting to know him personally and being employed as a driver.
 Courageous and proud, he later fell in love with Gabriele Spangenberg, and succeeded in marrying her despite his modest origin.

 Gabriele Spangenberg is a German female driver for the Vaillante team and Yves Douléac's girlfriend.
 Her father, of noble heritage, first opposed such a union, due to Yves's poor origin, but later gave his permission, in the face of Gabriele's determination.

 Bob Cramer is an American driver, Vaillante's enemy and a driver for the Leader team along with his friend and partner Dan Hawkins.
 A drunkard and a brawler, he is also aggressive in motor races where he caused a lot of crashes.